Questions To Ask a Cocker Spaniel Breeder BEFORE Buying Your Puppy

 If there aren't puppies available, or their waiting list is too long, ask if they can recommend other alternative Cocker Spaniel breeders.

-If you've decided you want a golden bitch puppy, for example, and you are definite about your choice, ask at the outset if they have one available.
 This way, you won't be wasting your time or theirs; besides, it's only polite.

 Are They Experienced Cocker Spaniel Breeders?

-To find out how much the breeders know about Cocker Spaniels, ask how many years' experience they have with the breed.
-The questions below should help you establish how experienced they are.
+To learn how much the breeders know about Cocker Spaniels, ask how many years of experience they have with the breed.

 Black 'n' tan cocker spaniel puppy held in hand, white background.I'm so tiny!